sbabic/swupdate/doc/source/swupdate.rst

 - Install on embedded Media (eMMC, SD, Raw NAND,
   NOR and SPI-NOR flashes)

-- check if a image is available.
+- check if an image is available.
 The image is built in a specified format (cpio) and it must contain a file describing the software that must be updated.